-The display shows measurement data and other information depending on the selected mode.
+The display shows measurement data and other relevant information depending on the selected mode.

-The upper part of the display continually shows the most recent measurement.
-It uses large digits for easy viewing.
+The upper part of the display continually shows the most recent measurement with large digit format.
 A new measurement is produced and displayed every second.
-The unit associated with the measurement is shown in smaller type to the right of the measurement.
-The possible units are degrees Celsius (C), resistance in ohms (Ω), degrees Fahrenheit (F), Kelvin (K), and degrees Rankine (R).
-The units can be easily changed by placing the display in the units setting mode using the MODE button (see Section 7.5).
+The display unit associated with the measurement is shown in smaller type to the right of the measurement.
+The possible display units are degrees Celsius (C), resistance in ohms (Ω), degrees Fahrenheit (F), Kelvin (K), and degrees Rankine (R).
+The display units can be easily changed accessing the Units mode (see Section 7.6).